London Borough of Redbridge logo

 Mouse over links for pictures; click for detail page.

-The Roding Valley Park follows the River Roding from Redbridge roundabout in the south to the borough boundary in the north, forming a Green Corridor through the west of the London Borough of Redbridge.
-It is a mosaic of rough grassland and tall herbs with extensive areas of amenity grassland and small pockets of woodland and scrub.
-The motorway banks are rough grassland with scrub and developing woodland.
+The Roding Valley Park follows the River Roding and the M11 motorway from Redbridge roundabout in the south to the borough boundary in the north, forming a Green Corridor through the west of the London Borough of Redbridge.
+It is a mixture of close-mown and rough grassland, sown with wild flowers, with small pockets of woodland and scrub.
+It has a network of surfaced paths.

 Visiting

-Surfaced path throughout.
+Surfaced paths throughout.
 South of the Charlie Brown roundabout is a multi-user surface park for wheelchairs and buggies.